NotCleo/ECS324-VLSI-Testing-Verification/opensta-assignment/reports.md

 This document summarizes the Static Timing Analysis (STA) results across three different SDC constraint configurations.
 The analysis compares **Pre-Layout (Synthesis)** and **Post-Layout (RC Extraction)** timing metrics to observe the physical impact of routing and constraint modification.

-## 1. Master Comparison Table: Setup & Hold Slack
+## 1. Comparison Table: Setup & Hold Slack
 The table below tracks the timing slack (in nanoseconds) for the critical paths across our baseline run and the modified constraint runs.

 | Path (Start → End) | Check Type | Analysis Phase |  Baseline Slack |  High Input Delay |  No Multicycle Relaxation |